Andrwyl/SimilarityTransformationsInfluence/README.md

 ## About

 This repo contains the datasets used for the experiments.
 We used the [Kronfluence](https://github.com/pomonam/kronfluence) package in order to calculate the influence scores on GPT2.
-In addition, we used the sBERT models provided by the [SentenceTransformers](https://sbert.net/) to calculate sentence embeddings.
+In addition, we used the sBERT models provided by the [SentenceTransformers](https://sbert.net/) package to calculate sentence embeddings.

 ## Citation